 Synfig began as the custom animation platform for Voria Studios, and in 2005 was released as free/open-source software.

-Animation is a robust field with a large number of specialties and an even larger number of tools for creating a particular look or style, and we can’t review all the applications.
+Animation is a robust field with a large number of specialities and an even larger number of tools for creating a particular look or style, and we can’t review all the applications.